apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>roleProbeTimeoutAfterPodsReady(in seconds), when all pods of the component are ready,
-it will detect whether the application is available in the pod. if pods exceed the InitializationTimeoutSeconds time without a role label, this component will enter the Failed/Abnormal phase.
-Note that this configuration will only take effect if the component supports RoleProbe and will not affect the life cycle of the pod. default values are 60 seconds.</p>
+<p>roleProbeTimeoutAfterPodsReady(in seconds), when all pods of the component are ready,<br />it will detect whether the application is available in the pod.<br />if pods exceed the InitializationTimeoutSeconds time without a role label,<br />this component will enter the Failed/Abnormal phase.<br />Note that this configuration will only take effect if the component supports RoleProbe<br />and will not affect the life cycle of the pod. default values are 60 seconds.</p><br />
 </td>
 </tr>
 </tbody>